 If any defects, or quality or quantity issues (“defects”) which are the organisation’s responsibility are identified in the organisation’s work, services, or supplies for a client, they should be rectified.
 Defects should not be concealed by the organisation from the client.
 If the organisation hands over work, services or supplies to the client knowing that they are defective, or being reckless as to whether or not they are defective, then the organisation could be committing fraud against the client.
 In addition, there is a risk that a manager of the organisation may bribe the client’s supervisor to accept defective work.
 To help prevent this risk, the organisation should implement appropriate quality and quantity inspection measures in relation to key actions or milestones.

 If the organisation makes a claim against the client which the organisation knows is inaccurate or is reckless as to whether or not it is inaccurate, then the organisation could be committing fraud against the client.
 In addition, there is a risk that a manager of the organisation may bribe the client’s supervisor to accept an inflated claim (e.g. if the manager’s bonus depends on a successful outcome).
 To help prevent this risk, the organisation should implement appropriate checking and approval measures in relation to claims submitted by the organisation to the client.
 The same approach of honest and accurate dealing should be taken in relation to any claims made by the client against the organisation.

-A suitable pre-qualification or approval process should assess, in relation to potential business associates, their capacity to undertake the work, any possible conflicts of interest, and the likelihood of their participating in corruption.
+A suitable pre-qualification or approval process should assess, in relation to potential business associates, their technical and financial capacity to undertake the work, any possible conflicts of interest, and the likelihood of their participating in corruption.
 This should be undertaken prior to the organisation agreeing to contract with them.
-(See Business Associate Risk Assessment.)
+(See Business Associate Risk Assessment).